Governorship of Phil Murphy: RGGI and Paris Accord

 In February 2018 he signed legislation committing New Jersey to the Paris Agreement.

-In February 2022 he announced the state would use $70 of funding from RGGI to support electrification of medium- and heavy-duty trucks.
+In February 2022 he announced the state would use $70 Million of funding from RGGI to support electrification of medium- and heavy-duty trucks.

-Energy Master Plan
+Clean energy

 In June 2019 Murphy revealed a draft Energy Master Plan, which envisions New Jersey as being 100% reliant on sustainable energy by 2050.

-Clean energy
+An updated plan is intended to be released in 2025.

 In February 2022 he signed an executive order setting a goal of having 100% clean electricity by 2035, moving the target 15 year earlier.